Constructions of $SU(2)$ and Weyl equivariant maps for all classical groups: Introduction

 \section{Introduction}

-The spin-statistics theorem says that for $n$ identical particles with spin $S$, where $S$ is a non-negative integer for bosons, and half a positive odd integer for fermions, then upon a complete interchange of any two of these $n$ particles, the wavefunction of the $n$ particles picks up a sign factor, $(-1)^{2S}$.
-In other words, in the case of $n$ identical bosons, interchanging two of the particles leaves the collective wavefunction invariant, while in the case of $n$ fermions, such an interchange produces a sign change in the collective wavefunction.
-Such a sign change implies Fermi's exclusion principle: two fermions can not occupy simultaneously the same quantum state.
+The spin-statistics theorem says that for $n$ identical particles with spin $S$, where $S$ is a non-negative integer for bosons, and half a positive odd integer for fermions, then upon a complete interchange of the positions and spin states of any two of these $n$ particles, the wavefunction of the $n$ particles picks up a sign factor, $(-1)^{2S}$.
+In other words, in the case of $n$ identical bosons, interchanging the positions and spin states of two of the particles leaves the collective wavefunction invariant, while in the case of $n$ fermions, such an interchange produces a sign change in the collective wavefunction.
+In particular, this implies Fermi's exclusion principle: two fermions can not occupy simultaneously the same quantum state.

 In \cite{BR1997}, M.V.
 Berry and J.M.
 Robbins were interested in a geometric proof of the spin-statistics theorem in quantum mechanics.
 Most of the ``standard'' proofs of that theorem rely on quantum field theory, while the theorem belongs to the realm of quantum mechanics.
-On the other hand, in their approach, Berry and Robbins explained the sign factor using a parallel transported spin basis, and the sign factor appears as a holonomy factor, as one interchanges two particles via a smooth path in the configuration space.
+On the other hand, in their approach, Berry and Robbins explained the sign factor using a parallel transported spin basis, and the sign factor appears as a geometric phase, as one interchanges two particles via a smooth path in the configuration space.
 While generalizing from $2$ to $n$ particles, Berry and Robbins were led to ask the following question: